lyind/handbork/content/docs/product/architecture-specs-adrs/specs/registry-mirror.md

 We use the tool [crsync](https://github.com/giantswarm/crsync) to synchronise images between registries.
 This is deployed on the Operations Platform.

-This shows the general state of our registries before our work.
+This shows the general state of our registries before our migration.
 On the whole, CI pushed to both Quay and Aliyun.

 ```mermaid
     graph LR